 Additional information on Foqus planet

-Animal health and welfare within route2020 and Foqus planet
+Animal health and welfare within Our Purpose, Our Plan and Foqus planet

 FrieslandCampina has formulated a series of objectives with respect to sustainable dairy farming for the year 2020.
 Two of these objectives are to maintain the current number of member dairy farmers who apply outdoor grazing and continuous improvement of the health and welfare of the livestock on member dairy farms.
 Foqus planet describes how these objectives are translated to farm level.